Titanic at the Southwark Playhouse

 Photos: Annabel Vere

-Titanic is on at The Southwark Playhouse until 31st August 2013.
-For further information or to book visit here.
+Titanic is at the Southwark Playhouse until 31st August 2013.
+For further information or to book visit the theatre’s website here.